MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Improvements and fixes in the update:

 - [Offline diagnostics](hololens-diagnostic-logs.md#offline-diagnostics) will also include additional device information for serial number and OS version.
-- Fixes an issue around deployment of line of business applications via runtime provisioning packages.
+- Fixes an issue around deployment of line-of-business applications via runtime provisioning packages.
-- Fixes an issue around line of business application install status reporting.
+- Fixes an issue around line-of-business application install status reporting.
 - Fixes an issue around the persistence of new app packages across device resets.
 - Fixes an issue that could lead to incorrect symbols being typed in Edge for Japanese customers.
 - Improves the resiliency of OS updates around preinstalled apps such as Edge.